hybrid-publishing-lab/hybrid-publishing-research/README.md

     4=> "A slash was not immediately followed by >."
 Line no: 65 5=> "End tag had attributes."
 Line no: 65

-If it is really needed, it is possible to override validation errors globally.
-Read the "relaxerror"-directive for (grunt-html-validation)[https://www.npmjs.com/package/grunt-html-validation] and edit the Gruntfile accordingly.
-We are using this to override errors on Dublin Core metadata, because there not w3c html5 valid (sigh).
+If necessary you can override validation directives globally.
+Read the manual (relaxerror) for [grunt-html-validation](https://www.npmjs.com/package/grunt-html-validation) and edit the Gruntfile accordingly.
+We are using this to override errors on Dublin Core metadata.

 The second step validates the content according to the Dublin Core meta data standard.
 The output could look like this: